NigelDoering/BoidSimulation/readme.md

 <ul>
 <li>

-**Simulation:** Used to observe flocking behaviors similar to the wild where flocks can converge and seperate depending on where they were originally routing from.
+**Simulation:** Used to observe flocking behaviors similar to the wild where flocks can converge and seperate depending on where they were originally routing from.</li>
-**Data Analysis:** Observe flocks with no actual data of where the flock is to analysis and find ground truth by comparing flock id from the simulation and the predictive analysis based on machine learning algorithms.
+<li>**Data Analysis:** Observe flocks with no actual data of where the flock is to analysis and find ground truth by comparing flock id from the simulation and the predictive analysis based on machine learning algorithms.
 </li>

 </ul>